-Writing a good proposal is a lot like writing a college essay.
+Writing a quality proposal is a lot like writing a college essay.
 It may be a more complicated process requiring a dedicated team and hours of work, but there are still simple, basic concepts we learned back in school that can substantially improve your chances of winning.
 Here we outline a few of them.

-- Keep a Thesaurus Handy.
-How many times have you read something about thought to yourself, “Geez, they’ve used the same word at least 15 times!”
+How many times have you read something and thought to yourself, “Geez, they’ve used the same word at least 15 times!”
 There are few things more obnoxious than reading an essay that uses words like “important” or “good” over and over.
 Keeping a thesaurus (or www.thesaurus.com) handy will only make your writing better because you have the resource to liven up every paragraph.
 This isn't to say repetition isn't a good thing, in fact, it can be a valuable writing strategy.
 Proposals can be hundreds (and sometimes hundreds and hundreds) of pages.
 Strategic repetition is an effective way to gradually remind evaluators of the proposition.
 Revise by rephrasing the same point, swapping in a client story or quote, and adding a visual to reinforce your point.